Patricia McBride: Honors

 McBride was honored with a special performance of the City Ballet on June 4, 1989 at the New York State Theater at New York City's Lincoln Center on her retirement.

 McBride was recognized on December 7, 2014, as a Kennedy Center Honors recipient.

 Charlotte Ballet

 McBride is the Associate Artistic Director and Master Teacher of Charlotte Ballet.

 Personal life

-She, her husband Jean-Pierre Bonnefoux, also a dancer and teacher of dance, and two children reside in Charlotte, North Carolina.
+She resides in Charlotte, North Carolina, along with her two children.
+She lived with her husband Jean-Pierre Bonnefous, also a dancer and teacher of dance, until his death in 2025.